5 For Sale By Owner Tips to Know

 Especially in Texas where we are a non-disclosure state.
 Zillow doesn’t have access to much of the sold data that realtors and appraisers do, so they have no chance of being truly accurate when it comes to valuing your property.

 If you want to properly understand what your home is worth, you should be looking at like kind properties (within 10% on sq/ft, same # of stories, beds/baths and quality of construction and interior finishes) that have sold in your neighborhood in the last 6 months.
 Active and pending listings are fine to look at, but until you know what the home has actually SOLD for, you shouldn’t be factoring them into a market analysis.
-At ListingSpark, we have a complimentary Market Compare tool that gives you this data.
-Click here to try it out.
+At ListingSpark, we provide a complimentary Market Comparison that gives you this data.

 5) You have options to get into the MLS without having to pay the big listing commission.